RishiSaawarn/Multi-Camera-Face-Recognition-Project/readme.md

-# Face Recognition Project 2
+# Multi-Camera Face Recognition Project

 A distributed real-time computer vision pipeline for **face detection**, **face recognition**, and **anti-spoofing** using live video streams.
 The system is designed to process multiple camera feeds concurrently and supports both local visualization and remote MJPEG streaming.